kamax-matrix/mxisd/docs/features/registration.md

 - `.<domain>` will only match sub-domain(s)
 - `<domain>` will only match the exact domain

-The following table illustrates pattern and maching status against example values:
+The following table illustrates pattern and matching status against example values:

 | Config value   | Matches `example.org` | Matches `sub.example.org` |
 |--------------- |-----------------------|---------------------------|